-As more states move towards legalizing marijuana, industry professionals are trying to figure out how to adapt to the new social landscape.
+As more states move towards marijuana legislation, industry professionals are trying to figure out how to adapt to the new social landscape.
 The trucking industry, in particular, is faced with new challenges in states that have already legalized marijuana where their drivers are based.

 The Drug-Free Workplace and Marijuana